What Is Benadryl (Diphenhydramine)?

 Benadryl should not be taken with any of these medications.

-Be sure to contact your healthcare provider if you're not sure whether your medication interacts with Benadryl.
+Be sure to contact your healthcare professional if you're not sure why your medication interacts with Benadryl.

-Your doctor can help you create a treatment plan if you suffer from anxiety, which typically combines medication and talks therapy.
+Your doctor can help you create a treatment plan if you suffer from anxiety, which typically combines medication and talk therapy.

 Anxiety can be treated with the following medications: